valerielnd/Bike-Sharing/README.md

 ### Trips by gender by weekday

-And finally, we decided to find out what type of customers, in addition to their gender, tend to have the greatest number of trips and at what specific day in the week.
+And finally, we decided to find out what type of customers, in addition to their gender, tend to have the greatest number of trips and on what specific day of the week.

 ![trips_gender_type](https://github.com/valerielnd/Bike-Sharing/blob/main/trips_gender_type.png)

 [Trips by gender by weekday Tableau Link](https://public.tableau.com/shared/YN87TTDQN?:display_count=n&:origin=viz_share_link)

-Male subscribers tend to use the bike-sharing business more and specially on Thursdays.
+Male subscribers tend to use the bike-sharing business more, especially on Thursdays.

 ## Summary

-Following the results of the analyses run on the data of the ride-sharing company Citi Bike in NY, we can expect to have a sufficient number of trips in the summer months in Des Moine.
+Following the results of the analyses run on the data of the ride-sharing company Citi Bike in NY, we can expect to have a sufficient number of trips to Des Moines in the summer months.

 We will probably have more male riders than female riders and a more significant number of subscribers than short-term customers.

-Riders will typically use the bikes for trip durations of 5-6 mins, and the number of bikes used for trip durations over Forty minutes is less than 5000.
+Riders will typically use the bikes for trip durations of 5-6 minutes, and the number of bikes used for trip durations over Forty minutes is less than 5000.

-Younger riders tend to use the bikes for more extended periods of time.
+Younger riders tend to use the bikes for more extended periods.

-Regarding bike maintenance and cost of upkeep, we will need to pay special attention to bikes with highest utilization levels that mean used for long trips but also bikes used for the greatest number of trips.
+Regarding bike maintenance and cost of upkeep, we will need to pay special attention to bikes with the highest utilization levels that mean used for long trips and bikes used for the greatest number of trips.

 As for peak hours and busy days, we might need to make available the greatest number of bikes at 8 AM and between 5-7 PM on Mondays, Tuesdays, and Thursdays.
-So, we can schedule maintenance around 2-5 AM in the mornings.
+So, we can schedule maintenance around 2-5 AM.

-Two other analyses we could do is to find to top starting trip stations and top ending trip stations to get an idea of how to distribute our bikes among the different stations.
+Two other analyses we could do is to find the top starting trip stations and top ending trip stations to get an idea of how to distribute our bikes among the different stations.